markv9401/organizr-jellyfin-sso/README.md

 # organizr-jellyfin-sso
-A workaround to have a functioning SSO in Organizr + Jellyfin
+A workaround to have a functioning SSO in Organizr + Jellyfin.
+This is only a "diff repo" for PoC testing.
+For actual full code see https://github.com/markv9401/Organizr

 # credits
 All credits for all the hard work in both Jellyfin & Organizr go for their awesome devs: